- Bachelor’s Degree in Computer Science or related field.

 Are you intrigued or passionate about Machine Learning (ML) and ready to build a new customer-centric product?
-The Amazon SageMaker team is looking for talented front-end engineers to help us build the next generation of ML tools.
+The Amazon SageMaker team is looking for talented front-end engineering leaders to help us build the next generation of ML tools.

 With SageMaker, developers and data scientists have the ability to build, train, and deploy machine learning models quickly.
 As a fully-managed cloud service, SageMaker covers the entire data science workflow from data preparation and exploratory data analysis to model building and inference; our charter is to make data science and machine learning understandable, affordable, scalable, and accessible to everyone.
 The foundation of the SageMaker user experience is the industry standard, open-source Jupyter Notebook.

-As a front-end engineering developer on the SageMaker team, you’ll be responsible for driving key deliverables within a new team building out interactive ML applications.
+As an front end engineering leader on the SageMaker team, you’ll be responsible for starting a new team to build out interactive data-driven ML applications.

-- Work closely with UX designers and product managers to develop friendly UI experiences.
+- Work closely with senior engineers, UX designers, and product managers to develop friendly UI experiences.

-- Work closely with other engineers to architect and develop the best technical design.
+- Work closely with engineers to architect and develop the best technical design.

 - Develop/maintain operational rigor for the frontend of a fast-growing AWS service.

-- Help develop the engineers of an existing “two pizza” scrum team.
+- Develop the engineers of an existing “two pizza” scrum team.

 - Engage with customers and other AWS partners.